kyverno/website/content/en/docs/Writing policies/verify-images/_index.md

 The `imageRegistryCredentials.helpers` is an array of credential helpers that can be used for this policy.
 Allowed values are `default`,`google`,`azure`,`amazon`,`github`.

 The `imageRegistryCredentials.secret` specifies a list of secrets that are provided for credentials.
-Secrets must be in the Kyverno namespace
+Secrets must be in the Kyverno namespace.

 For additional details please reference a section below for the solution used to sign the images and attestations: